sebastiancarlos/beachpatrol/README.md

 If you don't want to go back and forth to the CLI to automate your browser, you can install the `beachpatrol-browser-extension`.
 Its UI allows you to select a command and call it with arguments.
-It will call `beachmsg` itself through the web extension's Native Messaging feature.
+It will call `beachmsg` itself through the browser extension's Native Messaging feature.
 Also, the UI will highlight commands which are meant to run on the current URL, will provide GUI elements for common situations (such as pagination and dropdowns), and will support hotkeys: